BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 It is a question about moral psychology.
 Is the will determined by the greater good as presented by reason?

-- To answer Yes is to be an intellectualist.
+- To answer Yes is to be an intellectualist:
+    - Extreme Intellectualism - actions do not need a desire
+    - Moderate Intellectualism - all action requires desire, but still maintain that reasoning about the good produces the appropriate sort of desire.
 - To answer No:
     - but assert distinction between passions and will is to be a voluntarist
     - but reject distinction between passions and will is to be a sentimentalist